pscally1005/pscally1005.github.io/_posts/recipes/meatless/2023-07-26-eggplant-parm.markdown

 - gluten free
 - casserole
 - ricotta
-Description: This <a href='/misc/veggies#eggplant'>eggplant</a> <a href='/misc/dairy#grated-cheese'>parmesan</a> recipe cuts out the unnecessary breading and frying of the eggplant.
-This not only makes it simpler, but healthier as well without all the added oils (and makes it <a href='/misc/celiac'>gluten free</a> too!).
-This great meatless dish works well as a side or on a sandwich as well.
+Description: This eggplant parmesan recipe cuts out the unnecessary breading and frying of the <a href='/misc/veggies#eggplant'>eggplant</a>.
+This not only makes it simpler, but healthier as well without all the <a href='/misc/fats'>added oils</a> (and makes it <a href='/misc/celiac'>gluten free</a> too!).
+This great <a href='/recipes/meatless'>meatless dish</a> works well as a <a href='/recipes/sides'>side</a> or on a sandwich as well.
 Instructions:
 - Start by making the sauce if you don't have any already made.
 I prefer to use my <a href='/recipes/pasta-sauce'>Simple Pasta Sauce</a>.
 You can also use a can or jar of sauce too

-- Preheat oven your oven to 400F, and line a large cookie sheet with parchment paper
+- Preheat oven your oven to 400F, and line a large <a href='https://amzn.to/45sRAsB'>cookie sheet</a> with parchment paper

-- While the sauce simmers, slice the eggplant lengthwise into 1/4 inch thick slices.
+- While the sauce simmers, slice the <a href='/misc/veggies#eggplant'>eggplant</a> lengthwise into 1/4 inch thick slices.
 Transfer to the prepared pan; it's ok if they overlap.
 Season with salt.
-Bake for about 30 minutes, or until the eggplant is browned and soft but not burnt
+Bake for about 30 minutes, or until the <a href='/misc/veggies#eggplant'>eggplant</a> is browned and soft but not burnt

-- Meanwhile, in a medium bowl combine egg, cottage cheese, shredded mozzarella, garlic powder, onion powder, and dried parsley
+- Meanwhile, in a <a href='https://amzn.to/4adxMft'>medium bowl</a> combine <a href='/misc/meat#eggs'>egg</a>, <a href='/misc/dairy#cottage-cheese'>cottage cheese</a>, <a href='/misc/dairy#mozzarella'>shredded mozzarella</a>, garlic powder, onion powder, and dried parsley

-- In a 9x13" casserole dish, place a light layer of sauce on the bottom.
-Add the eggplant on top, and top with your cheese mix.
-Repeat again - sauce, eggplant, and cheese.
-Put one final layer of sauce on top, and top with grated cheese
+- In a <a href='https://amzn.to/4aiCsjh'>9x13" casserole dish</a>, place a light layer of sauce on the bottom.
+Add the <a href='/misc/veggies#eggplant'>eggplant</a> on top, and top with your <a href='/misc/dairy#mozzarella'>cheese</a> mix.
+Repeat again - sauce, <a href='/misc/veggies#eggplant'>eggplant</a>, and <a href='/misc/dairy#mozzarella'>cheese</a>.
+Put one final layer of sauce on top, and top with <a href='/misc/dairy#grated-cheese'>grated cheese</a>
 - <img src='/assets/Food/Meatless/Eggplant Parm/raw.jpg' alt='' class='instruction-image'>

-- Cover with foil, and bake at 400F until cheese is melted and everything is bubbling, about 40 minutes.
+- Cover with foil, and bake at 400F until <a href='/misc/dairy#mozzarella'>cheese</a> is melted and everything is bubbling, about 40 minutes.
 Remove the foil, and bake an additional 10 minutes.
 Let cool for about 10 minutes before cutting into 6 pieces
 - <img src='/assets/Food/Meatless/Eggplant Parm/baked.jpg' alt='' class='instruction-image'>
 Notes:
 ---